 Treatment of varicose veins depends upon accurately eliminating all sources of high vein pressure.
 A colour duplex ultrasound scan will be carried out by me personally during your consultation and I will show you on the scanner screen how all your veins are working (and which ones are not).
 We can then discuss how different techniques to treat your varicose veins would work for you and thus formulate a bespoke plan to deal with your pattern of varicose veins.

-The two most common techniques that I employ are laser surgery (EVLT / EVLA) usually under local anaesthetic and ultrasound guided foam sclerotherapy (which does not require any anaesthetic).
+The two most common techniques that I employ are laser surgery (EVLT / EVLA) under local anaesthetic and ultrasound guided foam sclerotherapy (which does not require any anaesthetic).

 Laser vein surgery